flaviostutz/schelly/README.md

       - status code must be 202 if backup request accepted

-# Backup Repository API Spec
+# Backup Repository REST API Spec

 will be invoked when Schelly needs to create/delete a backup on a backend server